NABlock/Samsung_S8_FRP_Hacking/README.md

     adb pull /system/priv-app/ .
     adb pull /system/app/ .

-##### Once booted into FACTORY BINARY herr is some more tricks that might be helpful:
+##### Once booted into FACTORY BINARY here is some more tricks that might be helpful:

 #### List settings